cs31415/cs31415.github.io/_posts/2024-07-10-async-programming-4.md

 TResult GetResult(); // TResult can also be void
 ```

+Another usage of this pattern is to be found in the `Task` class itself. `Task.Yield()`, which is used to yield control back to the current context when awaited, returns a `YieldAwaitable`.
+[`Task.Yield()`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.yield?view=net-8.0) "creates an awaitable task that asynchronously yields back to the current context when awaited."
+This is ostensibly to allow for control to be ceded back at yield points during long-running operations, so as to avoid monopolizing resouces.

-[Vasil Kosturski](https://vkontech.com/exploring-the-async-await-state-machine-the-awaitable-pattern/) has an excellent article with an example I recommend you try yourself to get a feel for the pattern.
+[Vasil Kosturski](https://vkontech.com/exploring-the-async-await-state-machine-the-awaitable-pattern/) has an excellent article with an example worth trying to get a feel for the awaitable/awaiter pattern.
 In a nutshell, when an `await` is encountered, the awaiter's `IsCompleted` is checked.
 If true, then the code proceeds synchronously to execute `GetResult()`.
 If false, then it means the operation is in progress, and `OnCompleted` is called to register the continuation.
 When the async I/O completes, the associated task is set to complete (using `Task.TrySetResult`) and the registered continuations scheduled to run.
 The continuation has access to the antecedent task, and can call `GetResult()` to obtain its result.

-### Asynchronous I/O Operations Deep Dive
+### Asynchronous I/O Deep Dive

 Here, a question arises: how does the system know when the async operation completes?
 We have to dive into the deep end of the pool to understand this.